Yrahcaz7/The-Septenary-Forest/docs/challenges.md

 - `doReset`: **optional**.
 A boolean to determine if the challenge does a reset of its layer on enter and exit.
 Default is to not.

 - `noAutoExit`: **optional**.
 A boolean to determine if the challenge should stay active on resets.
 Default is to not.

+- `overrideResetsNothing`: **optional**.
+A boolean to determine if the challenge should still reset even if the layer's `resetsNothing` is true.
+Default is to not.
+This does not do anything unless `doReset` is true.

 - `canEnter()`: **optional**.
 A function returning a boolean to determine if the challenge is enterable.
 Default behavior is to always allow entering.